mafbar-student/mphil-thesis/proprietary-foss-table.md

 Below is the table of alternatives of common proprietary software that I use in research.
-At the moment, I use all software, including non-foss ones with the only exception being the open-source solar cell simulator PerovskiteSCModelling; haven't got around to it yet.
-Keep in mind that there are plenty of other alternatives available; these are just the ones that I use.
+This is a simple comparison table of proprietary and free and open-source software.
+Keep in mind that there are plenty of other alternatives available; these are just ones that are particularly relevant to my own workflow.
+However, to see the list of software that I use, read [here](https://github.com/mafbar-student/mphil-thesis/blob/main/list-of-software.md).

 ## Table of proprietary software and their open-source alternatives